praiskup/praiskup.github.io/_drafts/2021-07-12-copr-farm-of-builders.md

 builders and second - we also migrated the rest instances from On-demand to [Spot][spot] (about 30% of On-Demand price).

+The most recent news is that during the last week we finally enabled one of the Power8 machines (former OpenStack, too) that gives us now a set of 15 concurrent ppc64le builders.

 The current status
 ------------------